 Story points are a metric used in agile project management and development to estimate the difficulty of implementing a given user story.
 They are units of measure for expressing an estimate of the overall effort required to implement a product backlog item or any other work fully.

 Unlike other estimation forms such as hours or days, story points are assigned on a relative scale, focusing on comparing the work of one user story to another rather than estimating specific time durations.
-Story points abstract from time and emphasizes complexity, technical challenges, and risks.
+Story points abstract from time and emphasize complexity, technical challenges, and risks.
 They promote collaboration, flexibility, and a holistic understanding of effort, enabling more accurate planning and adaptability in agile development.

 B. Purpose of story points